piotrwyrw/bf-cmp/README.md

 # bf-cmp

-### A very simple and minimalistic Brainfuck compiler built exclusively for Linux in the C programming language.
+### A very simple and minimalistic Brainfuck compiler built for Linux in the C programming language.
 The compiler is capable of translating Brainfuck source code into optimized x86-64 Assembly language (NASM-compatible in this instance), which - after being assembled - will run under the Linux operating system (see below for detailed environment specifications).